-- Daily updates from the Australian Department of Health and Ageing.
+- Regular updates from the Australian Department of Health and Ageing.

 - Regular updates from the Western Australian Department of Health.

 - Monitoring of all staff to determine if they have a risk of COVID-19 exposure.
-E.g. Travel from, or through, overseas countries or outside WA within the previous 14 days, or contact with people are COVID-19 positive or being tested for COVID-19.
+E.g. Symptoms of Respiratory Illness, contact with people with confirmed COVID-19, or being tested for COVID-19 and awaiting results.

 - Providing frequent updates to all staff and visiting medical practitioners regarding work restrictions if they have had a possible COVID-19 exposure risk.